Co-dfns/Co-dfns/docs/MANUAL.md

 * Nested arrays are not yet supported
 * Enclose (⊂) is not supported
 * Partitioned Enclose (⊂) is not supported
-* Indexed assignment and selective assignment are not supported yet
+* Selective assignment is not supported yet
 * User-defined operators are not supported yet
 * Lexically scoped trad-fns are not supported yet
 * Error Guards are not supported yet